 About us

-Bath’s Garden Theatre Festival is the city’s only purpose-built open-air theatre event.
-Held annually at The Holburne Museum Gardens, it began in 2020 as a one-off event during lockdown and grew into the full-fledged festival we know today, officially launching in 2021.
-Since then, the festival has expanded significantly, becoming a popular and established part of Bath’s cultural calendar.
-With all performances produced in-house, the festival is now considered Bath's official summer theatre experience.
+Now held annually at The Holburne Museum Gardens, it began in 2020 as a one-off event and has grown into the fully fledged festival we know today.
+The festival has expanded significantly, becoming a popular and established part of Bath’s cultural calendar.
+With all performances by a local repertory company of actors.
+The festival is now considered Bath's official summer theatre experience.

-Held in the beautiful gardens of the Holburne Museum, the festival promises three weeks of top-notch performances from our repertory company (previous works include last year's Sherlock & Watson: A Murder in the Garden 2024), all set against the enchanting open-air stage.
-There’s something for everyone to enjoy, including Romeo & Juliet, Pride and Prejudice, and The Secret Garden.
+Held in the beautiful gardens of the Holburne Museum, the festival promises four weeks of innovative performances from our repertory company (previous works include Pride & Prejudice 2025, Sherlock & Watson: A Murder in the Garden 2024,) all set within the enchanting Holburne Museum Gardens.
+There’s something for everyone to enjoy.

 At the Garden Theatre Festival, you can bring your own blankets, cushions, and camping chairs, or hire a deck chair for the full experience.
-Enjoy a refreshing drink from the bar, tasty snacks including crisps, and our delicious sandwiches and baguettes—all while taking in the best of UK outdoor theatre!
+Enjoy a refreshing drink from the bar, onsite catering or tuck in to your own picnic if you’d prefer.

 Samuel trained at Bath Spa School of Music and Performing Arts in 2014 before his career as an actor and theatre creative.
 He is now an associate artist of The Production Garden, having been a performer and musical director at the festival for Sherlock & Watson: A Murder in the Garden, The Jabberwocky & Other Nonsense and The Wind in the Willows.